tweag/bazel-workshop-2024/README.md

 commands inside the devcontainer.
 Skip to the section following the next to verify that you have a working development environment.

-## Build and run the devcontainer outside VS Code
+## Run the devcontainer outside VS Code

 Run the following command from the root of the repository: